 Adderall Addiction: Signs, Symptoms, and Treatment

-Is Adderall Addictive?: Adderall Addiction Signs and Symptoms
+Is Adderall Addictive?
+Adderall Addiction Signs and Symptoms

-Yes, Adderall is addictive because its effects are similar to cocaine, but the onset is slower with a longer duration.3 Prolonged stimulant effects are experienced because there is a larger percentage of the substance that remains unchanged in the body, and therefore remains in the nervous system longer.3
+Prolonged stimulant effects from Adderall are caused by a larger percentage of the substance that remains unchanged in your body, and therefore stays in the nervous system longer.3

 • Weight loss